tjvantoll/kendo-docs/api/mobile/scrollview.md

     </div>

     <script>
     var app = new kendo.mobile.Application();
     </script>

 ### contentHeight `Number|String`*(default: "auto")*

 The height of the ScrollView content.
-Supports `100%` if the scrollview is embedded in a stretched view and the scrollview element **is an immediate child** of the view element.
+Supports `100%` if the ScrollView is embedded in a stretched view and the ScrollView element **is an immediate child** of the view element.

-#### Stretched scrollview
+#### Stretched ScrollView

     <div data-role="view" data-stretch="true">
       <div data-role="scrollview" data-content-height="100%">